JRiggles/simple-color-palette-py/README.md

 ```

 #### `Color`
-Represents a single color swatch in a palette; defined by its red, green, blue, and (optionally) alpha components
+Represents a single color swatch in a palette; defined by its red, green, blue, and (optionally) alpha components.

 | Field        | Type         | Required | Description                           |
 | ------------ | ------------ | -------- | ------------------------------------- |